dcsil/DevDeck/architecture/adrs/adr-005-frontend.md

 ### Decision

 We chose React for the frontend.
 It provides the best balance of flexibility, ecosystem support, and developer familiarity, which is critical for rapid iteration during the MVP phase.
+Most importantly, all the team members are familiar with React.

 ### Status